DenisBuserski/Git/README.md

    ```
    git init
    ```
-   This command creates a Local repository on your PC
+   This command creates a Local repository on your PC.

    ![gc-4](git-commands/gc-4.png)